bowltd/SDK-Tutorials/Step_3_Inverse_Kinematics/README.md

 - Then input the target position and orientation for one of the robot's effectors by changing the list of effector targets within the code

-If you select the Epson - G451s robot simulation, the list of movements has been preselected for you and this demo will touch all the bolts within the scene that are accessible to the robot.
+If you select the LewanSoul - xArm robot simulation, the list of movements has been preselected for you and this demo will touch all the bolts within the scene that are accessible to the robot.

 #### Sense